chromeos/chromeos.dev/site/en/publish/pwa-play-billing.md

 The origin trial for the first version of the Digital Goods API ended on January 30, 2022.
 Therefore it is now deprecated and only v2 of the API is available.

+On June 23rd, 2022, Chrome OS 103 was released with the Digital Goods API 2.1 implementation.
+This release does not have any breaking changes and only includes new methods and additional fields: [`listPurchaseHistory()`](#purchase-history) and [`itemType`](#get-item-details).

 ### Register for the Origin Trial

 !!! aside.message--note